adobe-apiplatform/api-gateway-aws/README.md

 The AWS Security Token Service (STS) provides access to temporary, limited-privilege credentials for AWS Identity and IAM users.
 This can be useful for communicating with a a third party AWS account, without having access to some long-term credentials. (ex.
 IAM user's access key).

-The SecurityTokenService is a AWS STS API wrapper and int provides support for the AssumeRole requests.
+The [SecurityTokenService](src/lua/api-gateway/aws/sts/SecurityTokenService.lua) is a AWS STS API wrapper and it provides support for the `AssumeRole` requests.
 It can be used as follows:

 ```lua